-Working on a new book, to be published with Basic Books, tentatively titled The Dark Note of Freedom.
+Working on a new book, to be published with Basic Books, tentatively titled The Dark Note of of White Freedom.
 It examines one town's experiences with four episodes of federal intervention (Indian Removal, Reconstruction, New Deal, and Civil Rights).
 It explains how a core element of American "freedom" might better be understood as "racialized anti-statism."
 For the 2019-2020 academic year, I'll be working on this manuscript as a CASBS Fellow at Stanford University.

 An op-ed I did with political scientist Mike Albertus titled "A Unity Slate to Save the Democrats--and the Republic" in The Hill in December 2019